JuliaSmoothOptimizers/NLPModelsIpopt.jl/docs/src/tutorial.md

 ## Manual input

-This is an example of manually inputting the problem and its derivatives.
-For this, we're creating an NLPModel, and we need to define the following API functions:
+This is an example where we specify the problem and its derivatives manually.
+For this, we create an NLPModel, and we need to define the following API functions:
 - `obj(nlp, x)`: objective
 - `grad!(nlp, x, g)`: gradient
 - `cons!(nlp, x, c)`: constraints, if any
 - `rows, cols = jac_structure(nlp)`: structure of the Jacobian, if constrained;
-- `jac_coord!(nlp, x, rows, cols, vals)`: Jacobian values (don't access `rows` and `cols`, as Ipopt doesn't actually pass them;
+- `jac_coord!(nlp, x, rows, cols, vals)`: Jacobian values (the user should not attempt to access `rows` and `cols`, as Ipopt doesn't actually pass them);
-- `hess_structure(nlp)`: structure of the lower half of the Hessian of the Lagrangian;
+- `hess_structure(nlp)`: structure of the lower triangle of the Hessian of the Lagrangian;
-- `hess_coord!(nlp, x, rows, cols, vals; obj_weight=1.0, y=[])`: Hessian of the Lagrangian, where `obj_weight` is the weight assigned to the objective, and `y` is the multipliers vector.
+- `hess_coord!(nlp, x, rows, cols, vals; obj_weight=1.0, y=[])`: Hessian of the Lagrangian, where `obj_weight` is the weight assigned to the objective, and `y` is the multipliers vector (the user should not attempt to access `rows` and `cols`, as Ipopt doesn't actually pass them).

 Let's implement a logistic regression model.
 We consider the model ``h(\beta; x) = (1 + e^{-\beta^Tx})^{-1}``, and the loss function
 ```math